Bottom Line:

 Both up together: that's worth scaling.
 Those are the CRO wins that improve revenue frequency and revenue depth at the same time.

+Pair RPS tracking with the fixes in our Shopify speed playbook to move both levers at once.
 The metric you optimise for determines the business you build.
 CR optimisation builds volume.
 RPS optimisation builds margin.